rtyler/brokenco.de/_posts/2025-08-26-express-many-zones.md

 from Kinesis Firehose.
-Most append-oriented applications I have seen, built, or designed, require something in the shape of a Kinesis, [Apache Kafka](https://kafka.apache.org), or similar to provide that mission-critical **data ordering** function.
+Most append-oriented applications I have seen, built, or designed, require something in the shape of a Kinesis, [Apache Kafka](https://kafka.apache.org), or similar to provide that mission-critical **durable data ordering** function.

-Output conversion with Kinesis is an incredibly novel tool at our disposal, while expensive, it makes turning data streams into objects in S3 _very_ simple.
+Output conversion with Kinesis is an incredibly novel tool at our disposal.
+While expensive it makes turning data streams into objects in S3 _very_ simple.

-Appendable objects are best suited for applications where losing or corrupting objects is acceptable.
+Appendable objects are best suited for applications where losing data or corrupting objects is acceptable.

 Management has kindly requested that I stop building such applications, so I'll